felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.13.6 =

-(2017/04/08) Minor revision to move URLs in the extension config to the main WPSSO (Core Plugin) config.
+(2017/04/08) Minor revision to move URLs in the extension config to the main WPSSO Core plugin config.

 = 1.13.5 =